-- Embedding Strong Youth, Strong Communities into: - o the Municipal Health and Wellbeing Plans of our Local Governments partners - Buloke, Loddon, Gannawarra Health Services Network's draft Terms of Reference (BLG) including current consideration of formal membership - Collaborated with Navigator and Reconnect programs to align the Strong Youth, Strong Communities program to them - Facilitate a strategic alignment with other internal and external programs/service supports including the DET SWL program 18 Strong Families Strong Children 19 Youth Take Over (Loddon Campaspe) initiative 20, Job Services Advocate and Mentors, and MATES Mentoring
+- Embedding Strong Youth, Strong Communities into: - o the Municipal Health and Wellbeing Plans of our Local Governments partners - Buloke, Loddon, Gannawarra Health Services Network's draft Terms of Reference (BLG) including current consideration of formal membership - Collaborated with Navigator and Reconnect programs to align the Strong Youth, Strong Communities program to them - Facilitate a strategic alignment with other internal and external programs/service supports including the DET SWL program Strong Families Strong Children Youth Take Over (Loddon Campaspe) initiative , Job Services Advocate and Mentors, and MATES Mentoring

-Leveraged resources including:
+> Leveraged resources including:

-- Collaboration with the Australian Early Development Census Extension program / Comprehensive Monitoring System 21to be the earliest adopter of its monitoring of the wellbeing of young people across their schooling.
-See 'Data Collection, Analysis, Translation, and Implementation' below - VicHealth is piloting a three-year project in Buloke Shire to support action on mental health and strong communities to align with shared objectives of Strong Youth, Strong Communities partnership and the Comprehensive Monitoring surveys. - Buloke, Loddon and Gannawarra) Shires, Northern District Community Health and North Central LLEN working collaboratively to fund and oversight the Strong Youth Strong Communities for the first year, to develop a framework that builds community resilience. - A range of funding opportunities are currently being explored to enable the framework to be enacted over the next three years and beyond.
+- Collaboration with the Australian Early Development Census Extension program / Comprehensive Monitoring System to be the earliest adopter of its monitoring of the wellbeing of young people across their schooling.
+The first data for our region will be available at the end of 2021 and will continue to be collected across this project to help the partnership to plan and evaluate its activity. - VicHealth is piloting a three-year project in Buloke Shire to support action on mental health and strong communities to align with shared objectives of Strong Youth, Strong Communities partnership and the Comprehensive Monitoring surveys. - Buloke, Loddon and Gannawarra) Shires, Northern District Community Health and North Central LLEN working collaboratively to fund and oversight the Strong Youth Strong Communities for the first year, to develop a framework that builds community resilience. - A range of funding opportunities are currently being explored to enable the framework to be enacted over the next three years and beyond.